thibaut-neoledge/azure-docs.fr-fr/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 [Connexion au cache]: #connect-to-cache
 [Ajout et récupération d’objets dans le cache]: #add-object
 [Specify the expiration of an object in the cache]: #specify-expiration
-[Stockage de l’état de session ASP.NET dans le cache]: #store-session
+[Store ASP.NET session state in the cache]: #store-session

 <!-- IMAGES -->